yemiwebby/go-cassandra-ledger/design.md

 ## Key Concepts & Terminology

-- **Ledger**: Source of truth for all money movement, modeled as append-only dounble-entry bookkeeping.
+- **Ledger**: Source of truth for all money movement, modeled as append-only double-entry bookkeeping.
 - **EntrySet**: Group of one or more ledger entries representing a single money movement.
 - **Ledger Address**: A unique identifier for where money resides or flows (5-tuple: `legal_entity`, `namespace`, `name`, `currency`, `account_id`).
 - **Balance Name**: Label representing a logical balance type (e.g. `customer-facing-balance`, `interest-chargeable-balance`).